 You can customize Active Directory however you like, including creating and editing Group Policies, OUs, groups and objects.

-Use Remote Desktop Services (RDP) to connect to the ZMANAGE Virtual Machine, and you can then run all the standard Microsoft tools from the Administrative Tools folder. (eg Active Directory Users & Computers)
+Use Remote Desktop Services (RDP) to connect to the ZDC Virtual Machine, and you can then run all the standard Microsoft tools from the Administrative Tools folder. (eg Active Directory Users & Computers)

 You can customize Active Directory however you like, including creating and editing Group Policies, OUs, groups and objects.
 However, it is strongly recommend that users and groups are kept in the default Organizational Unit for each server which is: